Greetings Card (FSC Board)

 Free P + P

 Scientific Name: Loxodonta africana

-Elephants are one of my most favourite mammals.
-Gentle, strong, intelligent and tactile are just a few of the words to describe this beautiful African Gentle Giant.
+Elephants are one of my favourite mammals.
+Gentle, strong, intelligent, and tactile are just a few of the words to describe this beautiful African Gentle Giant.

 The elephant is inextricably linked with his surroundings and the survival of so many other species.

-Natures water-divineners, elephants also use their huge tusks and fore feet to excavate water holes up to 4ft deep into which the much needed water can percolate.
+Nature’s water-diviners, elephants also use their huge tusks and forefeet to excavate water holes up to 4ft deep into which the much-needed water can percolate.
 When they have had their fill and ambled away other animals are then able to quench their thirsts.

 Elephants also have strong family bonds and demonstrate their tenderness and gentleness in the ways in which they care for one another, especially the young.
 An elephant’s need for physical contact is very strong and it uses its trunk to satisfy this tactile need.

-My first contact with an elephant was whilst working for Friends of the Earth in the late 70's.
-I was involved in a survey on captive animals and during that period a well-known circus 'came to town'.
-I knew I was going to have to visit, and walked around the cages and enclosures that imprisoned the long suffering inhabitants.
+My first contact with an elephant was whilst working for Friends of the Earth in the late ’70s.
+I was involved in a survey on captive animals and during that period a well-known circus ‘came to town’.
+I dislike circuses intensely and knew I was going to have to visit.
+I walked around the cages and enclosures that imprisoned the long-suffering inhabitants.
 As I stepped around the back of the marquees it was strangely silent.
 Chained to the dusty ground and quite restricted, I had found them, the elephants.

-I feel very strongly that nothing is learned from seeing an animal in a concrete enclosure, or behind glass or bars, or from watching wild animals perform 'cruelty-induced' tricks, for our entertainment.
+I feel very strongly that nothing is learned from seeing an animal in a concrete enclosure, or behind glass, or bars, or from watching wild animals perform ‘cruelty-induced’ tricks, for human entertainment.
 I still support the campaign for a change in the law regarding animals in captivity.
-Elephants are magnificent and gentle creatures and we can learn a lot from them.
+Elephants are magnificent and gentle creatures and they deserve so much better than this.
+We can learn a lot from them.